xdhub/httphooks/doc/patterns/postResponders.md

 ## Response validation using a post-responder hook

-This example validates the HTTP response using a post-resonder hook.
+This example validates the HTTP response using a post-responder hook.
 If the post-responder hook determines that the response is valid (which is found in the `HookContext.response.responses` array), it returns a success status code (2xx); otherwise, if invalid, it returns the error response.
 If an invalid response is returned the subsequent hooks in the execution chain are skipped and not executed.

 ```js
 var http = require('http');